| As the second witness was leaving,

 "This shows us that the killer is still in Eryn Carantaur,"

-he said.
-"So Haldir can return to the city.
+he said, "so Haldir can return to the city.
 I would feel

-than Golradir.
+reliable than Golradir.
 Perhaps I should ride out"

 "No!" said Eowyn, firmly.
 "You are tired.
 In fact,